Inbound/content marketing has devolved into a red ocean of me-too, link-bait, info-tainment content supported by self-serving “science”.

 Note that I said start “testing”, not start “selling”.

-If your outbound marketing strategy requires closing deals in the first or second interaction, then you’re gonna to have a bad time.
+If your outbound digital marketing strategy requires closing deals in the first or second interaction, then you’re gonna to have a bad time.

-(It should go without saying, but just in case…If your outbound marketing strategy is a single email blast to a list you bought from some guy, then….)
+(It should go without saying, but just in case…If your outbound digital marketing strategy is a single email blast to a list you bought from some guy, then….)

 Your primary goal with outbound marketing is to churn up conversations with pre-qualified prospects that you can develop into relationships over time.
 Your first objective against this goal should be to figure out what will churn up conversations.